Braveknight-B/BRAVE-docs/README.md

 # BRAVE-docs

 Brave knight - B is an upcoming open source game made with an open source game engine named Godot.
-Brave Knight - B is the 2nd part of Brave Knight - @ that is was launched on android.
+Brave Knight - B is the 2nd part of Brave Knight - @ that was launched on android.

 ## site